KDSR

 KDSR (101.1 FM, "101.1 Jack FM") is a Class C1 radio station licensed to serve Williston, North Dakota.
-The station is owned by Marks Radio Group, and licensed to Williston Community Broadcasting Corp. (dba KDSR-FM).
+The station is owned by Andrew Sturlaugson, and licensed to P&A Media LLC.
 It airs an adult hits music format.
+The station studios are on E Broadway in Williston.

-The station studios are at 910 E Broadway in Williston.
+History

 The station was assigned the KDSR call letters by the Federal Communications Commission on August 30, 1984.
+It signed on February 28, 1985.